Rakeela/dragora-notes/session-3-notes.md

 {Five number summary = 11, 22, 26.5, 33, 40}

 {The next exercise appears to be 'calculating the same thing with a calculator'.
 This is new to me.
 Unfortunately, the calculator I had on hand was the wrong one, and I fell behind on the lesson.
 I don't see how to catch up, though I'm not too worried.
 It looks like a more fundamental issue than falling behind the instruction is that her graphing calculators have a slightly different interface vs mine, and I'll have to learn to do this somewhere else.
 The important thing for me to record here at this point is that TI-83 and TI-84 calculators can output five number summaries based on lists input into them.
 This might make some questions easier once I translate the instructions.}

+{Something about drawing box plots...
+I'm just gonna watch this while fiddling with my calculator.}

+{Currently, the whole content of the lesson is being swiftly reviewed as the teacher tabs through the slides at a regular pace.
+I've figured out how to tell my graphing calculator to output five number summaries, but I still don't know how to tell it to output box plots, something the teacher intended to teach the automation of during this lesson.}

+{Mildest trivia:  When I started using the right program in my calculator to output five number summaries, I smelled ozone in the air.
+The calculator creaked in my hands several times, timed with sparks of that scent.}

+{Slide transcription}
+2.14 Cesium-137 is a waste product of nuclear reactors.
+A study examined the cesium-137 tissue concentration of a random sample of 15 Pacific bluefin tuna, Thunnus orientalis, captured off the coast of California four months after the Fukushima (Japan) nuclear reactor meltdown of 2011.
+Here are the findings, in becquerels per kilogram of dry tissue:
+4.8,7,6.2,7.3,6.0,7.3,3.7,9.4,8.4,6.0,5.0,5.1,6.0,7.3,4.7
+What is the mean of these data? {6.2, truncated to 2 sig figs.}
+2.15 What is the median of the data in exercise 2.14? {6}
+{Q1 5, Q3 = 7.3}
+{I got it all on my calculator.
+The box plot though, would be a hand-drawn effort...
+I'm not presently doing that.}

+{Judging by the pace of the course so far, it doesn't look like the homework is going to be too hard.
+Nice change from the math classes of my childhood, that... though having access to supplemental potassium would've been a real life-saver then, had I knew I could benefit from it.}